Hari-1304/BreakOutAI/README.md

 **SETUP**:
 * install streamlit, pandas, google-generativeai, requests, beautifulsoup4.
 * An API key has be generated prior to the execution of the project(i.e., from Gemini API)
+* A csv file is required for file uploading.

 **USER GUIDE**: